jmpatel2113/aws-capstone-1-project/README.md

 4. **Amazon CloudWatch** – Observability; used to monitor Lambda execution and application health with metrics and logs.
 5. **Amazon DynamoDB** – NoSQL database; stores extracted customer details after processing and validating.
 6. **Amazon Rekognition** – Image analysis; used to compare the selfie photo with the driver’s license photo.
+7. **Amazon Textract** - Text extraction; used to extract related information from the ID.
-7. **Amazon SNS** - Notifications; used to send email notifications to customers for failed/successful checks
+8. **Amazon SNS** - Notifications; used to send email notifications to customers for failed/successful checks

 ## Steps: